open-component-model/ocm-k8s-toolkit/docs/getting-started/deploy-helm-chart.md

       # (see resource HelmRelease).
       message: string | default="foo"
   resources:
-    # OCMRepository points to the OCM repository in which the OCM component version is stored and checks if it is
+    # Repository points to the OCM repository in which the OCM component version is stored and checks if it is
     # reachable by pinging it.
-    - id: ocmRepository
+    - id: repository
       template:
         apiVersion: delivery.ocm.software/v1alpha1
-        kind: OCMRepository
+        kind: Repository
         metadata:
-          name: simple-ocmrepository
+          name: simple-repository
         spec:
           repositorySpec:
               baseUrl: ghcr.io/<your-namespace>